Bayesian Social Deduction with Graph-Informed Language Models

 GRAIL hallucinates less than LRMs

-We anallyzed the hallucination rates of GRAIL and the resaoning agent across different model sizes using an LLM-as-Judge scheme with 95% accuracy.
-Across all model sizes, our GRAIL agent achieves less hallucinations and the statements it makes in the game are more consistent with the game history and state.
+We analyzed the hallucination rates of GRAIL and the reasoning agent across different model sizes using an LLM-as-Judge scheme.
+Across all model sizes, our GRAIL agent achieves fewer hallucinations and the statements it makes in the game are more consistent with the game history and state.

 Hallucination rates of GRAIL and reasoning agents across model sizes